Be a House Coordinator

 If you’re interested in joining our live-in team, please reach out or apply at the link above.

-Living and working at Romero House is a unique experience of shared life and mutual care.
+Living at Romero House is a unique experience of shared life and mutual care.
 We look forward to hearing from you!